 In November of 2018, I left my job and country to move across the ocean for a GIS internship with The International Peace Information Service (IPIS).
 As I boarded my plane, I was full of anxious anticipation at what would await me in Antwerp, Belgium.
 I had no idea what to expect, but I was

-IPIS is looking for a GIS intern to start in October 2021 for 6 months, based in Antwerp.
-Applications will be reviewed on a rolling basis and early applicants will be prioritized.
+IPIS is looking for a GIS intern for about 4-6 months, based in Antwerp.
+Applications will be reviewed on a rolling basis and early applicants will be prioritised.

 Even when we’re not actively looking for someone or when the position you’d like to apply for is not amongst those we’re currently seeking, you’re always welcome to let us know you’re interested to work or collaborate for/with us.
 Send a CV, a cover letter outlining your motivation and availability and a recent writing sample (article or paper) or a project (printed map, webmap, or data analysis) you made to Filip Reyniers.
 Should your application be of interest to us, we will return to you to discuss the matter further.